 SPEED!
 Our new engine is 100x more efficient.
-You will especially notice the difference between larger and complex calculators.
-Where each tiny update to the calculator triggers a calculation on all variables, formulas, and conditional logic.
+You will especially notice the difference with larger and more complex calculators.
+Each tiny update to the calculator triggers a calculation on all variables, formulas, and conditional logic.
 Causing some calculators to become sluggish.
 Not anymore though!

 Furthermore, the new engine enables us to improve current functions, introduce (special) functions, allow comments in the formula builder, and much more!

-Eg. an IF-statement needs 3 arguments (condition, value_if_true, value_if_false).
-The old parser would except 2 arguments (condition, value_if_true) and return a 0 for the value_if_false.
+E.g., an IF-statement needs 3 arguments (condition, value_if_true, value_if_false).
+The old parser would accept 2 arguments (condition, value_if_true) and return a 0 for the value_if_false.
 The new parser will return an error.

 The error is usually easy to fix.
 Please check your formulas to see if the functions are correct.
 If you cannot find the cause of the difference or error, just reach out, and we will prioritize your support.